 - Sales skills

 The Digital Skills Fundamentals course has been generously provided by the Stratford School of Interaction Design and Business, Vidyard, Larry Smith (Director and Founder, The Problem Lab), Kiite Academy, Shopify and Deloitte.

 They were created to help Waterloo students better support Canadian businesses during this time.
 Students are encouraged to sign up for these no-cost courses.
 If you hire students, you can request that they enrol in any of these courses as part of your onboarding process.
 These courses can be accessed by students through LEARN, Waterloo's web-based learning management system.

-With the world's largest co-op talent pool, you'll be able to choose students from across 120+ accredited programs.
-To better fit your needs, we have increased the flexibility of our co-op program; students are now available for work terms from 8 to 16 weeks in length.
+With the world's largest co-op talent pool, you'll be able to choose students from across 120+ accredited programs for work terms from 12 to 16 weeks in length.